ted537/pt20-student/phase4-testing-documentation.md

 * `add.pt` tests that `put` statements can print the addition of two integers
 * `put.pt` ensures that `put` statements work within the Like language
 * `putstr.pt` tests that strings can be printed using `put` statements
+* `subscript-integer.pt` tests that integer subscripting gets the correct value
+* `subscript-string.pt` tests that string subscripting gets the correct value

 ## string-operations
 The tests cases contained within this folder are to test the functionality of